brian-osullivan/tea-review-site/src/posts/best-black-teas.md

 description: Check out our pick of the best black teas in 2022.
 We review Indian, Chinese, Sri Lankan, and blends like English and Irish breakfast.
 This is one of the best black teas on the market.
 It's got a great flavor and great balance of black and green tea.
 It's also great on its own and makes a great base for iced tea.
 author: Andrew Warner
 date: 2022-03-02
-category: how-to
+category: review
-tags:
-  - how to
-  - learn about teas
+metaTitle: 'Our pick of the best black teas 2022 | Tea review site'
 image: black-tea.jpg
 image_alt: Best Black Teas for 2022
 ---